 At Lyndon Academy a love of learning is taught today so that the children are better prepared for tomorrow.
 The Future Is Our Priority.
-Lyndon Academy is a place, in the words of the former SACS accreditation team, that is “extraordinary”.
+Lyndon Academy is a private school, in the words of the former SACS accreditation team, that is “extraordinary”.
 It is a place that energizes students.
-Students are greeted every morning at the front door with a handshake and a smile.
+Students are greeted every morning at the carpool lane with a handshake and a smile.
 The energy and love for learning are visible in and out of school.

 The strength of the linguistics program is like no other.
 Lyndon’s language programs play a large role in the students’ unparalleled level of critical thinking and are a primary reason for their high level of achievement.
 Starting at the kindergarten level, students receive daily Spanish instruction.
 Students in grades 1st through the 8th are offered a daily comprehensive trilingual program that includes Mandarin.
 The program is committed to global academics and developing technological, leadership and interpersonal skills.
 The emphasis and tone of the school embraces a caring, personalized environment where children are encouraged to recognize and utilize their potential.